 Moving processing workloads into the cloud has helped companies lower their operating costs and build modern IT environments with high availability and elasticity.
-But for companies with complex IT architectures, moving applications to cloud platforms involves overcoming the challenges of security, connectivity, and data residency.
+But for companies with complex IT architectures, moving applications involves overcoming the challenges of security, connectivity, and data residency.

 These challenges may explain Deloitte’s position that within five years only around 40 percent of enterprise workloads will run in the public cloud.
 When looking at the considerable advantages of migrating to the public cloud vs self-managing a private cloud, one might ask themselves, why isn’t this number much higher?

-The complexity of managing both cloud and on-premise environments can slow down a migration strategy.
-With the interconnected nature of many enterprise systems it is not feasible for most large organizations to forklift everything into a public cloud environment all at once.
+The complexity of managing both environments can slow down a migration strategy.
+With the interconnected nature of many enterprise systems it is not feasible for most large organizations to forklift everything into a public environment all at once.
 Additionally, physical dependencies (machines and IoT), performance (low latency applications), and security/privacy concerns will require some workloads to stay at the edge for the foreseeable future.